Tuesday, January 27, 2009

 Typical hiking trail - very slow going

-Near a pirate's lair - a camping area of pirates as evidenced by non native plants and trees from seeds which fell from their belongings
+Near a pirate's lair - a camping area of pirates, as evidenced by non native plants and trees from seeds which fell from their belongings

 Police Station at Black Point Settlement

-Lorraine's Cafe - tending bar
+Loraine's Cafe - tending bar

 Beach Church